Mint Mobile vs. Ultra Mobile: Which is better for you?

 Mint Mobile vs. Ultra Mobile: How much data do you need?

-Mint Mobile has a lot in common with Ultra Mobile, and that's no surprise considering that both carriers use T-Mobile's network.
+Mint Mobile has a lot in common with Ultra Mobile, and that's no surprise since they both use T-Mobile's network.
 When it comes to data performance, the two carriers should be nearly identical.
-The big difference comes down to the plans.
-While Mint Mobile only offers plans for a minimum of three months, Ultra Mobile has single-month and multi-month plans that may provide the flexibility some people need.
+The big difference comes down to their plans.
+While Mint only offers plans for a minimum of three months, Ultra has both single-month and multi-month plans that may provide the flexibility some people need.

 Swipe to scroll horizontally